Call for Participants Projects

 Woonasquatucket River Watershed Council (Providence, RI)

-Network partners created conceptual designs and renderings for church parking lot green infrastructure retrofits.
-The Network provided construction support to WRWC, and WRWC River Rangers will install the retrofits.
+The Network created conceptual designs and renderings for church parking lot green infrastructure retrofits, and provided construction support to the Woonasquatucket River Watershed Council (WRWC.)
+WRWC River Rangers will install the retrofits.

 Southeastern Regional Planning and Economic Development District (SRPEDD)